MaxPovver/squishJambiCrash/readme.md

    2. If you comment out that line, it will crash on line `QApplication.instance().thread().finished.connect(s_bgQueueThread::quit);`
       2. this is just a normal signal subscription that works perfectly without squish attached.
    3. If you comment out that line, it will crash on line `QApplication.instance().thread().finished.connect(m_uiPingThread::quit)`
-   4. If you comment out that line too,
+   4. If you comment out that line too, it will crash on `QWidget frame = new QWidget()` line, which seems to be the moment Squish app tries to join the hook